"Appoint an integration strategist"

 Safety and security is key

-- Information that leaks out can always lead to legal action regardless of the actor, but the consequences of a leak differ.
+– Information leaks can always lead to legal action regardless of the actor, but the consequences of a leak differ.
 In business, information about customers is often collected in a customer database or CRM system, and in, for example, a hospital, similar information is collected in a patient register.
 In both cases, data is stored, but if customer data is exposed it can be inconvenient or costly for the company, but if patient data is leaked, it can be devastating for the patients affected.

 Protected information must never be disclosed because it happened to receive different security classifications in another database or application.
 It is something that becomes especially important when more and more systems are connected to each other.